 By Mary Scharffenberger and Anna Lemberger

-March is Women’s History Month!
-Throughout history, women activists have been a source of inspiration and have made it possible for others to succeed in the work they do.
-We’ve collected together 14 quotes from pioneering women.
+As Women’s History Month comes to a close, we thought we’d take the opportunity to round up some inspiring women activists who have both inspired us and made it possible for us to succeed in the work we do.
 May their words resonate through time and continue to inspire.

 1. Kishida Toshiko

-Kishida Toshiko was a writer, activist, and one of the first women in Japan to speak publicly about women’s rights.
+Kishida Toshiko was a writer, women’s rights activist, and Japan’s first female orator.
 She began lecturing when she was just 20 years old!
-She was well known for her speech “Daughters Confined in Boxes” that criticised a family system that confined women at home.
+She was well known for her speech “Daughters Confined in Boxes” that criticized a family system that confined women at home.